Public access to information

 Make an informal request

-If the information you are after has not already been published by Council, but is information which raises no particular legal concerns or public interest considerations as to why it should be kept confidential, then we may be able to release it to you on request, without you having to make a formal access application.
+If the information you are after has not already been published by Council, but is information which raises no public interest considerations as to why it should not be publicly disclosed, then we may be able to release it to you on request, without you having to make a formal access application.

 If you think this applies to the information you're seeking, you can write to us, email us or call us on 4474 1000 to make an informal request through the relevant area of Council which holds the information.
 We may ask you to provide details of your request in writing